 The Union County Environmental Health Division is a part of Union County Public Health.
 The Environmental Health Division strives to promote a healthy environment by conducting daily activities designed to prevent disease, educate the public, and enforce regulations.
 We achieve this goal through the development and implementation of programs, including, but not limited to, Drinking Water, Solid Waste, Food and Lodging, On-site Wastewater, and Vectors.
-The success of these programs revolves around a well trained staff, coordination with other agencies, and the public.

 December 27, 2012 -

 North Carolina adopted Food Code in September 2012, and starting January 1, 2014 every restaurant in North Carolina will be required to have a Certified Food Protection Manager on site during operating hours.

 Food establishments will be required to have a Person-in-Charge (PIC) that can demonstrate thier knowledge of food protection by passing an American National Standards Institute (ANSI)-accredited exam, such as the Certified Food Safety Manager Examination from National Registry of Food Safety Professionals.

 Other key provisions of the new North Carolina Food Code include:

 Each food establishment will be required to develop and adhere to an Employee Health Policy to prevent and control the transmission of illnesses.

 Food establishments will be required to refrain from handling exposed, ready-to-eat foods with bare hands.

 Food establishments will be required to decrease the temperature of refrigerated foods and must date-mark opened, ready-to-eat foods.

 Mobile Food Units and Pushcarts will also be subject to the new food code rules and will be required to post a sanitation rating card.